Scriptural

 "But the Comforter, which is the Holy Ghost, He shall teach you all things."
 (John 14:26)

 Some read the Bible to adore it and nothing more!
-Others, to gain head knowledge.
-Although these goals can be useful, they will lead to spiritual poverty!
+Others read it to gain head knowledge.
+Though useful, they can lead to spiritual poverty in the end!

-Don't just love the Bible, love the one who inspired and communicated.
-The scriptures constitute messages and revelations from God and Christ to us.
+Don't just love the Bible, love the one who inspired and communicated its thoughts.
+The scriptures constitute messages and revelations from God and Christ to those who love them.

 Avoid what the Pharisees have done: